Cysu/open-reid/_sources/examples/training_id.rst.txt

 ------------------

-After cloning the repository, we can start with training an Inception net on VIPeR from scratch
+After cloning the repository, we can start with training an Inception net on VIPeR with Softmax loss from scratch

 .. code-block:: shell

-   python examples/inception.py -d viper -b 64 -j 2 --loss xentropy --logs-dir logs/inception-viper-xentropy
+   python examples/softmax_loss.py -d viper -b 64 -j 2 -a inception --logs-dir logs/softmax-loss/viper-inception

 This script automatically downloads the VIPeR dataset and starts training, with batch size of 64 and two processes for data loading.
 Softmax cross entropy is used as the loss function.
-The training log should be print to screen as well as saved to ``logs/inception-viper-xentropy/log.txt``.
+The training log should be print to screen as well as saved to ``logs/softmax-loss/viper-inception/log.txt``.
 When training ends, it will evaluate the best model (the one with best validation performance) on the test set, and report several commonly used metrics.

 .. _training-options: